 Marriage in Islam is a legal contract between a man and a woman, aimed at safeguarding the rights of the couple and their children.
-The marriage contract must be registered in a Sharia court in the UAE, which ensures that the marriage meets legal requirements.
-For non-Muslims, marriage laws applicable in their home countries will be applied.
+The marriage contract should be registered in a Sharia court in the UAE, which ensures that the marriage meets legal requirements.
+For non-Islamic marriages, couples should contact their church or embassy and follow the marriage laws applicable there.

 To get married at Dubai Courts through an Islamic (Sharia) marriage, the following conditions should be fulfilled:

 1. At least one party to the marriage contract (husband, wife or wife’s guardian) should have employment or residence visa in Dubai.
 Spouses should bring their national ID and passports for proof of their identity and visa status.